The World Has Finally Stopped Using Leaded Gasoline. Algeria Used The Last Stockpile

 Now, a century after it was developed and 50 years after its dangers were established, leaded gasoline — at least as a legal fuel for street vehicles — is no more.

-Rob de Jong, the head of the Sustainable Transport Unit at the UNEP, has been working on the leaded gasoline phaseout effort since it first started in 2002.
-It meant persuading people who had only ever driven on leaded fuels that it would be worth paying more money to switch to exclusively unleaded.
+Rob de Jong, the head of UNEP's sustainable transport unit, has been working on the leaded-gasoline phaseout effort since it started in 2002.
+It has meant persuading people who had only ever driven on leaded fuels that it would be worth paying more money to switch to exclusively unleaded.

 He says the vast majority of the developing world embraced the phaseout within a decade.
 But a handful of countries were holdouts, particularly Algeria, Iraq, Yemen, Myanmar, North Korea and Afghanistan.